butterfly-community/.github/profile/README.md

 Leverage Zephyr RTOS to support diverse microcontrollers from multiple vendors, mitigating vendor lock-in risks.
 Implement Bluetooth and Wi-Fi functionality on Espressif ESP32 series chipsets.

 This is not just a hardware wallet, implementation of a FIDO2 security key.
+FIDO2 (Fast IDentity Online 2) is an open standard for user authentication that aims to strengthen the way people sign in to online services to increase overall trust.
+FIDO2 strengthens security and protects individuals and organizations from cybercrimes by using phishing-resistant cryptographic credentials to validate user identities.

 | Software                                                     |
 | ------------------------------------------------------------ |